-- (a) Limited Enrollment for Course.
-An instructor may limit enrollment in an elective course, a seminar, or a special course by receiving permission from the Associate Dean before pre-registration for the semester in which the course is offered.
-If pre-registration has begun, the instructor may not limit the class size. - (b) Associate Dean's Permission Required.
+- (a).
+Associate Dean's Permission Required.
 No instructor may limit enrollment without the prior, written permission of the Associate Dean.
-Students should consult the course descriptions on the Law School's webpage for the current list of courses that have limited enrollment. - (c) Registration Permission Form.
-Students must obtain permission from the appropriate individuals to register for a clinic, clerkship, externship or directed research (supervised research or directed research project). - (d) Course with Prerequisites.
+Students should consult footnotes on the course schedule for the current list of courses that have limited enrollment. - (b).
+Registration Permission Form.
+Students must obtain permission from the appropriate individuals to register for a clinic, clerkship, externship or directed research (supervised research or directed research project). - (c).
+Course with Prerequisites.
 Students are required to satisfactorily complete prerequisite courses, where required.
-No student may enroll in a course requiring a prerequisite course who has not satisfactorily completed the prerequisite course without the permission of the instructor and the Associate Dean. - (e) Cancellation of Course.
-Any class in which the pre-registration enrollment is less than five (5) students will be cancelled unless specific approval for continuing enrollment beyond the pre-registration period is given by the Associate Dean for Academic Affairs.
+No student may enroll in a course requiring a prerequisite if the student has not satisfactorily completed the prerequisite course, unless the student obtains permission from the Associate Dean. - (d).
+Cancellation of Course.
+Any class in which the pre-registration enrollment is less than five students will be cancelled unless specific approval for continuing enrollment beyond the pre-registration period is given by the Associate Dean for Academic Affairs.